-Update Aug.
-26, 2013: Weekend pet license canvassing coming to several Kirkland neighborhoods.
-News Release
+Update March 25, 2014: Weekend pet license canvassing coming to several Kirkland neighborhoods.
+(News Release) (Video Story )

 Pet licenses can be purchased at any one of the more than 100 sales locations.
 All dogs and cats must be licensed within the City of Kirkland.

 You can license your pet by one of the following easy methods:

 - Kirkland City Hall (Customer Accounts counter), 123 5th Avenue

 - Eastside Auto Licensing, 12006 NE 85th St